 Garden Ecosystems Part Two: Attracting Beneficial Insects into the Garden 6

-Our blog post on pest predator dynamics highlighted the importance of treating our gardens as ecosystems.
-We also looked at “good bugs” and “bad bugs” to highlight the importance of beneficial insects in the garden.
-Here we identify some great strategies for attracting beneficial insects or “good bugs” into the garden.
+My blog post on pest predator dynamics highlighted the importance of treating your garden as an ecosystem.
+I also discussed “good bugs” and “bad bugs” to show the importance of beneficial insects in the garden.
+Here I identify some great strategies for attracting beneficial insects or “good bugs” into the garden.

 Hoverflies are great beneficila insects